alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 }
 ```
 The most interesting parts of this file are the listening port (8080, the same as our application in order to reuse our
-existing SLB configuration) and the root folder "/var/www/html/certman" (were we have already created the "health" file
+existing configuration) and the root folder "/var/www/html/certman" (were we have already created the "health" file
 and ".well-known" folder).

-Save and quit by pressing CTRL+X. Let's extend our Packer script:
+Save and quit by pressing CTRL+X. Now let's extend our Packer script:
 ```bash
 # Edit the packer script
 nano certman_image.json